open-easyrtc/open-easyrtc/docs/easyrtc_server_msgtypes.md

 Unless specified, messages sent to the server will be returned with an **ack** or an **error**.

 ### msgType - 'candidate'
+WebRTC signal.
 Transfer of WebRTC ICE candidate(s) for establishing peer-connection.
 Sender and target must be online, authenticated, and in same application.

 **Fields:**